jasonknoll/BoS-RE/README.md

 This is a reverse engineering project to dissect one of my favorite retro games of all time, *Blades of Steel*, an ice hockey game originally released on the NES in 1988.
 I'm a more of a fan of the Game Boy and I'm learning how to develop Game Boy games myself, so I'm chosing the GB port of the game instead of the NES version.
 I just like the GB more and it would be great to learn some GB assembly patterns used in professional games.
 I've always like the idea of reverse engineering, but I never dove below the surface.
 Recently I've been inspired by projects such as [PsyDoom](https://github.com/BodbDearg/PsyDoom), [PSXDOOM-RE](https://github.com/Erick194/PSXDOOM-RE), and [oot](https://github.com/zeldaret/oot), where some very intelligent people have decompiled and RE'd some amazing games -- I may not be on the same level, but I'd love to get started learning.

-Unfortunately, I don't have a ton of time to dedicate to this project, but I hope to get to it when I can and eventually make some neat discoveries about game development from 30 years ago.
+Unfortunately, I don't have a ton of time to dedicate to this project, as I'm focused on other homebrew development, but I hope to get to it when I can and eventually make some neat discoveries about game development from 30 years ago.

 ## Disassembly